-There are a number of exceptional reasons to consider maxing out your workplace retirement account if you’re financially able.
+There are a number of exceptional reasons to consider maxing out your 401(k).

 But reaching your retirement goals may require contributing beyond your employer match.
-Alex Caswell, a financial advisor at RHS Financial, said three main reasons that people usually aim to maximize their 401(k) include:
+Some of the reason you might want to max-out our 401(k) contribution include:

-You also don’t necessarily have to do all of your retirement saving in your 401(k) plan — especially if it has high fees or limited investment options.
+You also don’t necessarily have to do all of your retirement saving in your 401(k) plan — especially if your employer’s plan has high fees or limited investment options.

-Depending on your salary and financial situation, it may make sense to check off some important to-dos before you start maxing out your 401(k).
-If you’ve already crossed all of these off your financial to-do list, that could also be a sign that you’re well-positioned to max out your 401(k).
+Depending on your salary and financial situation, it might make sense to check off some important to-dos before you max out your 401(k).
+If you’ve already crossed all of the following off your financial to-do list, that could also be a sign that you’re well-positioned to defer more of your salary into your 401(k).

 Roger Whitney, host of the podcast Retirement Answer Man, says that it’s important to build up an emergency fund before you start maxing out your retirement fund.
 “Think of an emergency fund as the financial airbag of your life,” he said.

 Having an emergency fund can give you financial options when anything unexpected comes up and help you keep your long-term assets for the long term.
-If you don’t have an emergency fund, you may be forced to deplete your resources if you face a job loss or a financial emergency.
+If you don’t have an emergency fund, you may be forced to dip into your retirement savings if you face a job loss or a financial emergency.

-How much should you save?
+So, how much should you save in an emergency fund?
 Caswell suggests saving three to six months of expenses in a “safe and liquid bank account,” such as a high-yield savings account.

-You may also want to consider paying off high-interest debt before you max out your 401(k) entirely, advised financial planner Brandon Renfro.
+You could also consider paying off high-interest debt before you max out your 401(k).

-If you have high-interest credit card debt, for example, it may be a good idea to go ahead and get that paid off first, he said.
-That’s because the average credit card interest rate is nearly 17% as of the date of publishing, meaning you’ll pay a lot in interest each month if you carry this debt over the long term instead of prioritizing paying it off.
+If you have high-interest credit card debt, for example, it’s likely a good idea to pay that debt off first before upping your 401(k) contribution.
+That’s because the average credit card interest rate is more than 20% as of the date of publishing, meaning you’ll pay a lot in interest each month if you carry this debt over the long term instead of prioritizing paying it off.

 According to financial advisor Matthew Kircher, health savings accounts (HSAs) offer one of the best tax-advantaged ways to save for high-income individuals.